I. Health and Safety Strategies

 Contract Tracing, Isolation, and Quarantine

-Until there is notification otherwise, we continue to follow the CSDE Addendum 9: Contract Tracing Scenarios in Schools and its definition as a close contact as an individual spending a total of at least 15 minutes (within 24 hours) within 6 feet of a person with a confirmed diagnosis of COVID-19 during their infectious period or having direct contact with an infected person’s droplets (e.g., cough, sneeze).
-Once an individual is identified, our practice continues to be isolation and quarantine as outlined in CSDE Addendum 5: Interim Guidance for Responding to COVID-19 Scenarios in Connecticut School Districts.
+Until there is notification otherwise, we continue to follow the CSDE Addendum 5: Responding to COVID-19 Scenarios in Connecticut School Districts and its definition as a close contact as an individual spending a total of at least 15 minutes (within 24 hours) within 6 feet of a person with a confirmed diagnosis of COVID-19 during their infectious period or having direct contact with an infected person’s droplets (e.g., cough, sneeze).
+Once an individual is identified, our practice continues to be isolation and quarantine as outlined in in the link above.

 Diagnostic Screening, Reporting Illnesses, and Testing